 Liberty has incurred losses in recent periods.
 Liberty may not be able to achieve or maintain profitability and may continue to incur significant losses in the future.
 In addition, Liberty expects to continue to increase operating expenses as it implements initiatives to continue to grow its business.
-If Liberty's revenues do not increase to offset these expected increases in costs and operating expenses, the Company will not be profitable.
+If Liberty's revenues do not materialize to offset costs and operating expenses, the Company will not be profitable.